What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Cons:

-• Limited Selection: There may be a limited selection of products.
+• Limited Selection: Please note that a limited selection of products may be available.

-• Potential Higher Costs: Prices may be higher than national or global suppliers.
+• Potential Higher Costs: Prices may be higher than those of national or global suppliers.

 9. Long-Term Supplier Contracts: